 In his written work, “The Estate of Marriage,” Luther goes so far as to lay out the procedures by which one spouse could invoke this biblical basis for divorce.
 In Luther’s eyes, it was paramount for the local community to be made aware of the act(s) constituting desertion so that the “stubbornness becomes a matter of common knowledge and is rebuked before the congregation.”

-The offending spouse would also need to be admonished and warned “two to three times,” and if the behavior persisted, only then could the victim justifiably seek and be awarded a divorce.
+The offending spouse would also need to be admonished and warned “two to three times” if the behavior persisted; only then could the victim justifiably seek and be awarded a divorce.

-According to Luther, the performance of conjugal duties is vitally important to a happy and successful marriage as well as reproduction.
+According to Luther, performing conjugal duties is essential to a happy and successful marriage and reproduction.

 While recognizing the sanctity of marriage as an institution and as a vital building block of an ordered society, Luther had no qualms about dissolving a marriage via divorce should it be justified through any of the three grounds he described.
 [3] [4] (Also see Do Lutherans Speak In Tongues?)